En español | Who is eligible to get vaccinated?

 - Local and state vaccination sites, including community centers, hospitals, local health departments, medical clinics, independent pharmacies and vaccine megasites can be found on the state’s online Vaccine Appointment Finder website.
-Many providers will direct you to the state's centralized platform, the New Jersey Vaccine Scheduling System (NJVSS), to schedule an appointment.
+Many providers will direct you to the state's centralized platform, the New Jersey Vaccine Scheduling System (NJVSS), to schedule a vaccine or booster appointment.
 The NJVSS, which you must register with, allows you to search appointments at multiple sites, some of which are taking walk-ins.
-Note that the NJVSS is currently unable to schedule appointments for boosters.
-NJ Department of Health and Microsoft are updating the system to accommodate booster doses as soon as possible.

 - Community vaccination events, such as mobile clinics and pop-up sites, are being hosted around the state.
 Visit the COVID-19 Community Calendar for a list of events.

 - Veterans Affairs facilities if you are a veterans, spouses or veteran caregiver.
 You can sign up with VA.

 - Through your employer or living facility.
 Some New Jerseyans who work or live in healthcare settings, such hospitals or nursing homes, may be able to get vaccinated through their workplaces or residences.
 Check before scheduling an appointment.

 - The state’s COVID-19 call center at 855-568-0545 can help you register with the NJVSS, answer questions about the vaccine, provide contact information for sites, check your registration status, and update your registration information.
 The hotline is open from 8 a.m. to 8 p.m. every day with assistance available in more than 240 different languages.